Sea-Grapes/svdown/experiments/notes/ideas.md

 - [ ] figure out how to only extract text bits from markdown, combine with dividers.
 Then interleave
 - [x] Fix @attach: it should leave in svmd0 then get replaced in the final string
   - strangely dom attrs are only an issue if there's a `>` bracket symbol, {@attach} is fine (doesn't work w/ inline tho lmao)
-- [ ] Fix html attrs.
+- [x] Fix html attrs.
 Before these were just not restored because the restoreBrackets didn't go to html.
 They need to be restored after everything.
   - remove isFromHtml check (it's incorrect). visit text & html in restorebrackets - html will be correct there. then store the ones from html nodes in a new array and restore after as string
 - [ ] remove extra deps

+- [ ] evaluate: would making a custom light markdown parse work better than using mdast?
+  - pros: easier to work with ast, no screwing around w/ mdast format.
+Lighter-weight
+    - only would need to handle a few things: avoiding code blocks, parsing "html" (broadly & with bracket matching), avoiding script/css tags
+    - could have some improvements too like avoiding svelte:window things, maybe even identify text correctly and unwrap <p>'s who knows
+  - cons: not well tested/industry standard
+    - not sure how it would affect the current parsing method
+    - more effort